zephyrhours/Hyperspectral-Object-Tracking-SiamBAG/README.md

 This is the source code for this paper called "SiamBAG: Band Attention Grouping-based Siamese Object Tracking Network for Hyperspectral Videos"

-**After this paper is published, this source code of the SiamBAG tracker will be available.
-Please look forward to it**

 # Visualization Tracking Results